aptos-labs/aptos-core/terraform/helm/logger/README.md

-Diem Logger Deployment
+Aptos Logger Deployment
 ================================

-This Helm chart deploys a central logger that aggregates logs from diem nodes using [Vector][].
+This Helm chart deploys a central logger that aggregates logs from aptos nodes using [Vector][].
 The logger can be used to output logs to our central logging system using mutual TLS, to file for debugging purposes, and any other outputs possible with Vector output configuration.